-Geosyntec determined that the groundwater monitoring well network described above meets the requirements of 40 CFR §257.91, as it consists of a sufficient number of wells installed at the appropriate locations and depths to yield groundwater samples from the uppermost aquifer, which accurately represents the quality of background groundwater and groundwater passing the waste boundary of the BSFAP.
+Geosyntec determined that the groundwater monitoring well network described above meets the requirements of 40 CFR §257.91, as it consists of a sufficient number of wells installed at the appropriate locations and depths to yield groundwater samples from the uppermost aquifer.
+Thus, the current groundwater monitoring network accurately represents the quality of background groundwater and groundwater passing the waste boundary of the BSFAP.